 Suffice it to say that experts who lean toward community policing would want officers to be less concerned about small matters and more inclined to invest effort in developing partnerships with community groups and leaders, team up with others as necessary to address community problems, and adopt discretionary policing based on understanding and appreciating the cultural and socioeconomic environment of the community.

 Under President Clinton, community policing actually became a federal grant program in the U.S. called COPS (Community Oriented Policing Services).
 This program still exists and is described in detail on the COPS grants and resources page.
+(The deadline for applying for this year's funding is May 28, 2019.
+Not only governments but also non-profits are eligible to apply for funding.)
 As often happens, the availability of grant funds meant that some communities applied the principles strictly and successfully, while others just took the money while still resisting change.
 So not everything you see done in the name of community policing actually increases public safety.

 Today's Department of Justice emphasizes these aspects of COPS: